dy/define-element/README.md

 </define-element>
 ```

-Available types are any primitives (attribute case doesn't matter):
+Available types are any primitives (attribute case doesn't play role):

 * `:string` for _String_
 * `:boolean` for _Boolean_